iamkun/dayjs/docs/en/API-reference.md

 ### Is Same `.isSame(compared: Dayjs)`

-Returns a boolean indicating whether the `Dayjs` object's date is the same as a supplied `Dayjs` object's.
+Returns a `boolean` indicating whether the `Dayjs`'s date is the same as the other supplied `Dayjs`'s.

 ```js
 dayjs().isSame(dayjs()); // true